 - "Crit!
 Crit!
 Crit!
 Crit!
 Crit!" (at any time someone rolls the maximum, whether or not it's actually a critical hit)

-- Self-Deprecation: Ellen's reflection after the "Orc-ward Adventure"Commenter: Johnny: The DM everyone wants, but no one deserves.Ellen: Hey, we're deserve...oh wait, we don't.
+- Self-Deprecation: Ellen's reflection after the "Orc-ward Encounter"Commenter: Johnny: The DM everyone wants, but no one deserves.Ellen: Hey, we're deserve...oh wait, no we don't.

 - Shaped Like Itself: The pub in Tanner's Folly is described as "pubby".